reedxiao/langdag/README.md

 - Starting nodes in a DAG is always allowed to run.
 - For a node, an upstream node is *"acceptable"* if it is *finished* and condition met(if condition edge exist).
 - For a node, an upstream node is not *"acceptable"* if it is *not finished* or it is *finished* but condition not met.
-- By default behavoir, a node will execute and finished if all upstream nodes are *"acceptable"*, otherwise it will not be finished.
+- By default behavior, a node will execute and finished if all upstream nodes are *"acceptable"*, otherwise it will not be finished.
-- Default behavoir can be changed to: a node will execute and finished if **any** upstream nodes are *"acceptable"*, otherwise it will not be finished.
+- Default behavior can be changed to: a node will execute and finished if **any** upstream nodes are *"acceptable"*, otherwise it will not be finished.

-3. If no exceptions occured, A node is either *finished* or *aborted*.
+3. If no exceptions occurred, A node is either *finished* or *aborted*.
 (You will need to handle exceptions yourself.)

 ### Putting It All Together